Dzibilchaltun – the place where there is writing on the stones

 Dzibilchaltún (Ts’íibil Cháaltun) – (I borrowed that from Wikipedia), I still don’t know how to pronounce it properly.
 Translated from the Mayan Dzibilchaltun is the “place where there is writing on the stones”, this place has been continuously inhabited for thousands of years and is located only 22 miles from the gulf coast, 15 minutes from Merida.

-Archaeologists have studied nearly 35 sq km of the city, and the area that has been mapped includes over 8,000 structures, though most cannot be seen due to growth of trees and vegetation.
+Archaeologists have studied nearly 35 sq km of the city, and the area that has been mapped includes over 8,000 structures, though most cannot be seen due to the growth of trees and vegetation.
 It was once a wealthy port and center of Mayan coastal trade and had a peak population of about 20,000, although it declined with the rise of Chichen Itza.
 Restoration still continues here.

-Dzibilchaltún, is the stage for an archaeoastronomical event involving the alignment of the rising Sun with the eastern gateway of the Temple of the Seven Dolls.
-In 1982 Victor Segovia Pinto discovered that the sun is precisely framed by the gateway for a few minutes, when seen from the west side of the temple.
+Dzibilchaltún is the stage for an archaeoastronomical event involving the alignment of the rising Sun with the eastern gateway of the Temple of the Seven Dolls.
+In 1982 Victor Segovia Pinto discovered that the sun is precisely framed by the gateway for a few minutes when seen from the west side of the temple.

 The equinox celebrations at Dzibilchaltun take place in March the day is dependent on the year.
 On this day, the first day of spring, the sun appears through the central window of the House of the Seven Dolls, the main building within this ancient complex.

 The Temple of the Seven Dolls was named as a result of the discovery of seven pottery figurines in the central building.)
 The sun is framed in the doorway of the temple every year, on the 21st of March and 22nd of September – the spring and fall equinoxes.